Battle of Cut Knife: Background

-In the spring of 1885, the Métis living in the District of Saskatchewan formed a provisional government under Louis Riel, taking control of the area around Batoche.
-Riel was in contact with First Nations people in Saskatchewan and Alberta, such as the Cree and Assiniboine.
-The government was concerned that the resistance would spread to First Nations across the North-West Territories.
+In the spring of 1885, Louis Riel, supported by many Métis living in the District of Saskatchewan, declared a provisional government, taking control of the area around Batoche.
+Riel was in contact with Cree and Assiniboine bands and other First Nations groups in Saskatchewan and Alberta.
+The Canadian government was concerned that the resistance would spread to First Nations across the North-West Territories.

-The Government of Canada quickly made preparations to send troops to crush the Resistance.
+The Government of Canada quickly made preparations to send troops to crush the resistance.

 Bands of Cree, assembled under the leadership of Poundmaker, went to Battleford.
 The purpose of the visit was to lobby the Indian agent there, Mr. Rae, for better supplies (many members of the band were starving) and to discuss the political situation.
 The people of Battleford and some of the settlers in the surrounding area, hearing reports of large numbers of Cree and Assiniboine leaving reserves and making their way to Battleford, feared for their safety.
-On the night of March 30, 1885, townspeople began to abandon the town and seek shelter in North-West Mounted Police Fort Battleford.
+On the night of March 30, 1885, townspeople abandoned the town and gathered for safety at North-West Mounted Police Fort Battleford.
 When Poundmaker and his party reached the town, Rae refused to come out of the fort to meet with them.
 He kept them waiting for two days.
 Poundmaker's people meanwhile suffered from hunger, having been refused supplies by Rae.

 The abandoned homes and businesses were looted about this time.
 The identity of the looters is disputed.
 Some reports claimed Poundmaker's people were responsible, but one observer alleged that most of the looting had already been done by whites.
 Oral history accounts claim that the looting was done by Nakoda people, and that Poundmaker did his best to stop it.
 Either way, Poundmaker's people left the next day.

-Meanwhile, bands of Assiniboine living south of Battleford had heard about the Métis' rebellion.
-A small group of them killed a local farmer who had treated them harshly, and shot their Indian agent for beating a teenage girl.
+Meanwhile, bands of Assiniboine living south of Battleford heard about the Métis rebellion.
+A few of them killed a local farmer who had treated them harshly, and shot their Indian agent for beating a teenage girl.
 They then went north to Battleford to meet up with Poundmaker.
 A number of homes and businesses in Battleford were then looted and burned.
 There is some controversy as to who was responsible and as to the extent of the destruction.

-The Canadian government sent Major-General Frederick Middleton to Saskatchewan to crush the Métis' rebellion.
-The small police force at Fort Battleford, suddenly responsible for the safety of nearly 500 civilians, called on him for reinforcements and hastily set about forming a home guard to garrison the post.
+The Canadian government sent Major-General Frederick Middleton to Saskatchewan to organize the suppression of the Métis rebellion.
+The small police force at Fort Battleford, suddenly responsible for the safety of nearly 500 civilians, and under incipient attack by Native insurgents who were freely moving around outside the fort, called on him for reinforcements and hastily set about forming a home guard to garrison the post.

 Middleton detached a column under the leadership of Lieutenant-Colonel William Otter to relieve Battleford.